null-Exception1/TUCTF-2023-cheeese-writeups/README.md

 the & (AND) operator also got me too, it's a destructive operator and the fact that it's acting on XOR made me think i'll have to brute force all the possible results just to somehow reverse the & operator.

-but nope, just tested it out
+but nope, just tested it out.

 ```
 >>> msg = 23904093924